Matt Barker: Dad Who Accidentally Left 1-Year-Old Daughter In Hot Car To Die Won’t Face Charges

 — Tariq Nasheed (@tariqnasheed) May 26, 2018

-As NBC News noted, police found evidence that Harris had been sending sexually explicit messages to women and underage girls in the weeks leading up to the boy’s death, and said he intentionally killed his son to be free from his paternal responsibilities to pursue relationship with these women and prostitutes.
+As NBC News noted, police found evidence that Harris had been sending sexually explicit messages to women and underage girls in the weeks leading up to the boy’s death, and said he intentionally killed his son to be free from his paternal responsibilities to pursue relationships with these women and prostitutes.

 Matt Barker had not spoken publicly about the accidental death of his daughter.